tascha/ConnectedLib/30_types_of_partners/31_informal_learning_institutions.md

 <br>
 <hr>
 [^17] Educopia Institute. _Spanning Our Field Boundaries: Mindfully Managing LAM Collaborations_.
-Atlanta, GA: Educopia Institute, 2015.
+Atlanta, GA: Educopia Institute, 2015. <a href=""></a>

 [^18] Twiggs, Korie, Christina Freitag, and Michelle Nichols. _Partner with a Local Museum to Reach More Teens!_ Adobe Connect recording.
 YeLL!
 YALSA e-Learning Library.
-Chicago, IL: YALSA, 2016.
+Chicago, IL: YALSA, 2016. <a href=""></a>

 [^19] Twiggs, Korie, Christina Freitag, and Michelle Nichols. _Partner with a Local Museum to Reach More Teens!_ Adobe Connect recording.
 YeLL!
 YALSA e-Learning Library.
-Chicago, IL: YALSA, 2016.
+Chicago, IL: YALSA, 2016. <a href=""></a>

 [^20] Twiggs, Korie, Christina Freitag, and Michelle Nichols. _Partner with a Local Museum to Reach More Teens!_ Adobe Connect recording.
 YeLL!
 YALSA e-Learning Library.
-Chicago, IL: YALSA, 2016.
+Chicago, IL: YALSA, 2016. <a href=""></a>

 [^21] Twiggs, Korie, Christina Freitag, and Michelle Nichols. _Partner with a Local Museum to Reach More Teens!_ Adobe Connect recording.
 YeLL!
 YALSA e-Learning Library.
-Chicago, IL: YALSA, 2016.
+Chicago, IL: YALSA, 2016. <a href=""></a>